11. Output devices

 In the datasheet, from Toshiba, there is a schematic for how to use the part to control a stepper motor.

 The stepper driver only has two output pins, which would get the motor to move in one direction.
-A stepper motor can move in two, therefore we need a second stepper driver.
+A stepper motor is able to move backwards and forward though.
+I would need a second stepper driver in my circuit design to do that.

 "Furthermore, the TB67H451FNG has two inputs, IN1 and IN2, which are capable of selecting of the four operation modes; forward (clockwise), reverse (counter-clockwise), short brake, and stop modes."